Pulsar timing in the Galactic Center

 where $t(\tau_i)$ is the coordinate time of emission and it is computed directly from the 0-th geodesics equation.
-Moreover, the term $\Delta t_{\textrm{Relativistic}, i}$ only takes into account the relativistic contribution to the photon travel time. \item[\em (d)] Next, we reconstruct the function $\textrm{TOA}(\tau)$ between the proper time of emission in the pulsar's reference frame and the TOAs in the reference frame of a distant observer.
-The function $\textrm{TOA}(\tau)$ contains contributions from both classic or relativistic delays, and it is monotonically increasing because the principle of causality in General Relativity is preserved.
-The 1PN approximation of this function is given in equation \eqref{eq:tempo_high_level_formula}.
-Nevertheless, we reconstruct the function $\textrm{TOA}(\tau)$ at $N_\textrm{dense}$ points numerically and we invert it by interpolation.
-We adopt a spline interpolator whose order of the interpolation must be self-consistent with the order of convergence of the Runge-Kutta algorithm used for the geodesic integration.
-Moreover, the number of points, $N_\textrm{dense}$, at which we sample the function $\textrm{TOA}(\tau)$ must fulfil the following condition
+Moreover, the term $\Delta t_{\textrm{Relativistic}, i}$ only takes into account the relativistic contribution to the photon travel time. \item[\em (d)] Using the samples derived in the previous point, we reconstruct the timing function $\textrm{TOA}(\tau)$ between the proper time of emission in the pulsar's reference frame and the TOAs in the reference frame of a distant observer.
+The function $\textrm{TOA}(\tau)$ contains contributions from both classic and relativistic delays, and it is monotonically increasing because the principle of causality in General Relativity is preserved.
+The 1PN approximation of this function is given in Eq. \eqref{eq:tempo_high_level_formula}.
+We reconstruct the function $\textrm{TOA}(\tau)$ at $N_\textrm{dense}$ points numerically and we invert it by interpolation, obtaining an interpolating function for the inverse timing function $\tau = \tau(\textrm{TOA})$.
+We adopt a {quintic spline interpolator}, consistent with the order of convergence of the Runge-Kutta algorithm used for the geodesic integration {(see Appendix~\ref{app:interpolation} for more details on the interpolation procedure)}. \item[\em (e)] Using the inverse timing model obtained in the previous point, one can translate TOAs in the observer reference frame into proper times in the pulsar reference frame.
+After that one can proceed as with \texttt{TEMPO2}, computing the pulse phase, considering the first-order evolution of the pulsar period in Eq. \eqref{eq:pulse_phase_model}, and the residuals $R_i$ for each pulse as given in Eq. \eqref{eq:pulsars_residuals}. \item[\em (f)] Finally, one can build a $\chi$-squared statistic and fit the timing model to the mock catalogue of TOAs using an MCMC algorithm (in our case, we adopt the affine invariant ensemble sampler implemented in the Python package \texttt{emcee} \cite{ForemanMackey2013}). \end{itemize} It is important to remark a few caveats of the timing procedure just described.
+The number of points, $N_\textrm{dense}$, at which we sample the function $\textrm{TOA}(\tau)$ fulfils the following condition

-Here $N_\textrm{data}$ represents the number of measurements in our TOA dataset, and $N_\textrm{pulses}$ is the total number of pulses emitted by the pulsar over the considered timespan. \end{itemize}